spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-gcp.md

   * Cloud Account - Select the desired cloud account.
 GCP cloud accounts with GCP credentials need to be pre-configured in project settings.
   * Project - The project to which the cluster belongs.
   * Region - Choose the desired GCP region where you would like the clusters to be provisioned.
-  * SSH Key Pair Name - Choose the desired SSH Key pair.
-SSH key pairs need to be pre-configured on AWS for the desired regions.
-The selected key is inserted into the VMs provisioned.
+  * SSH Key Pair Name - Choose the desired SSH Key-pair.
+It is the Public key to configure remote SSH access to the nodes.
   * Static Placement - By default, Spectro Cloud uses dynamic placement wherein a new VPC with a public and private subnet is created to place cluster resources for every cluster.
 These resources are fully managed by Spectro Cloud and deleted when the corresponding cluster is deleted.
-Turn on the Static Placement option if its desired to place resources into preexisting VPCs and subnets.
+Turn on the Static Placement option if it is desired to place resources into preexisting VPCs and subnets.
 * Configure the master and worker node pools.
 A master and a worker node pool are configured by default.
-    - Name - a descriptive name for the node pool.
+    - Name - A descriptive name for the node pool.
     - Size - Number of VMs to be provisioned for the node pool.
 For the master pool, this number can be 1, 3, or 5.
     - Allow worker capability (master pool) - Select this option for allowing workloads to be provisioned on master nodes.
-    - Instance type - Select the AWS instance type to be used for all nodes in the node pool.
+    - Instance type - Select the instance type to be used for all nodes in the node pool.
     - Availability Zones - Choose one or more availability zones.
 Spectro Cloud provides fault tolerance to guard against failures like hardware failures, network failures, etc. by provisioning nodes across availability zones if multiple zones are selected.
     - Disk size - set the desired disk size.
 * Configure the worker pool as per requirements or copy the master pool configuration.
-* Users can configure the cluster policies as per need, these could be schedules after cluster creation also.
+* Users can configure the cluster policies as per need.
+These could be scheduled after cluster creation also.
 * Review the settings and deploy the cluster.
 Provisioning status with details of ongoing provisioning tasks is available to track progress.

 # Deleting a GCP Cluster